-Hitting the road for a winter camping trip?
+Heading out for a winter road trip?
 These 12 road trip tips might just save you from being stranded in the snow.

 I had 2,000 miles ahead of me as a blizzard was building strength in southern Iowa—a sprawling, satellite green blob of inconvenience on my winter road trip route.
 It was late October when I embarked on this cross-country adventure from Oregon to Connecticut to visit family, and I hadn’t really thought about snow.
 But now it was late November, and I was on my way back across the country, completely unprepared for the challenges of winter road tripping.